 Let’s Finish This

-“Who are you riding with?”, Gregg called out as I was leaving.
-He ran alongside for a bit, urging me on.
+“Who are you riding with?”, someone called out as I was leaving.

 “Derrick and I are gonna team up”, I called back, which was true, that was the plan as we rolled into town.
 Now I just had to find him.
 Madison was practically deserted at this hour, its checkpoint regions, i.e. red, green, blue, orange, were spread out, and what color did he say he was again??